peteroupc/peteroupc.github.io/randextract.md

 Randomness extraction for information security is discussed in NIST SP 800-90B sec.
 3.1.5.1, and RFC 4086 sec.
 4.2 and 5.2.
 Possible choices of such extractors include keyed cryptographic hash functions (see, e.g., (Cliff et al., 2009)<sup>[**(1)**](#Note1)</sup>) and two-universal hash functions with a fixed but randomly chosen seed (Frauchiger et al., 2013)<sup>[**(2)**](#Note2)</sup>.
 In information security applications:

 - Unkeyed hash functions and other unkeyed extraction functions should not be used by themselves in randomness extraction.
+- Lossless compression should not be used as a randomness extractor.
 - Where possible, there should be two or more independent nondeterministic sources from which to apply randomness extraction.

 Some papers also refer to two-source extractors and resilient functions (especially the works by E. Chattopadhyay and D. Zuckerman), but there are few if any real implementations of these extraction techniques.